scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 - The description should be a short paragraph describing what your project is and what it does.
 - This should be the first section after the badges.
-    - i.e. "A Python, Django, Plotly, and Pandas web application that visualizes river data pulled using an API from the United States Geological Survey (USGS)."
+    - e.g. "A Python, Django, Plotly, and Pandas web application that visualizes river data pulled using an API from the United States Geological Survey (USGS)."
 - Add **screenshots** of your project below the description and throughout the rest of the `README` as needed.
     - This is optional, but highly recommended especially for **Gold** projects.
     - Animations in the form of GIFs are also a great way to showcase your project.